sonebu/v2lc_sim/readme.md

-# Vehicular VLC Simulator
+# Vehicular VLC-VLP-VPE Simulator

-## Overview

-A MATLAB©-based vehicular visible light communication (VLC) simulator for vehicle localization via visible light positioning (VLP) and VLP-based pose estimation.
+A MATLAB©-based vehicular visible light communication (VLC) simulator for vehicle localization via visible light positioning (VLP) and VLP-based pose estimation (VPE).
 The simulator supports the following article under review:

 B. Soner, S. Coleri, "Visible Light Communication based Vehicle Localization and Pose Estimation".

+## Overview

 VLC channel simulation is radiometric and assumes LoS communication.
 VLC units are vehicle head/tail lights consisting of LED lights as transmitters and custom angle-of-arrival-sensing receivers, named QRX.
 The angle-of-arrival on the QRXs are calculated and are used for localization and pose estimation.
 Vehicle trajectories are either generated using the well-known microscopic traffic simulator SUMO or generated manually using a custom MATLAB© script.